tstrotherIV/MyListing360/README.md

 **Getting Started**

-1. In your computer terminal create, name, and then open a new folder for your project.
-Then use the follwing command to clone the Repo to your newly created folder. `git clone git@github.com:tstrotherIV/Site360.git`
+1. In your computer terminal you will create and name a new folder for your project.
+After it is created you will need to open that folder and then use the follwing command to clone the Repo to your newly created folder. `git clone git@github.com:tstrotherIV/Site360.git`

-2. After everything has been installed, open the root of the new project Repo folder `site360`
+2. After the Repo has been cloned down you should see a new project folder named `site360`.

-3. Before you can begin workign with the Repo you will need to create a Database folder, a JSON file, and then add some starting content to a JSON file.
-The starter data is stored on a Google Doc for getting started quickly.
-Below are the steps to complete step 3.
+3. Before you can begin working with the Repo you will need to create a Database folder named `API` with a JSON file named `site360.json` inside that API folder.
+Make sure you do this in the root of the `site360` project.
+As a helper you can use the following code in your terminal to do these steps.

-   • In the site360 Root Directory `mkdir api` then `cd api`
+•In the root of the Project use your terminal to execute: `mkdir api` then `cd api`.

-   • Create the JSON database file via the following terminal command `touch site360.json`
+•Then copy/paste `touch site360.json` to create the file where the data will be stored.

-   • After you have created the folder and the JSON file open the site360.json file in your code editor and copy the data from the google drive doc into the file: https://docs.google.com/document/d/1LBcrpU9r_wHGfENLMlDCNz2CPATvSSmZWoCiuljkBOg/edit?usp=sharing
+•The project requires some starter data for the JSON file which is stored on a Google Doc.
+To add this information open the site360.json file in your code editor and copy and paste the data from the google drive doc into the `site360.json` file: https://docs.google.com/document/d/1LBcrpU9r_wHGfENLMlDCNz2CPATvSSmZWoCiuljkBOg/edit?usp=sharing

-4. Now everything you need should be installed and your ready to get things going!
-In the site360 ROOT directory, start the App by running `npm start` in your terminal.
+Now everything you need should be installed and your ready to get things going!

+4. In the site360 ROOT directory, start the React App by running `npm start` in your terminal.

-5. Start the JSON database server with the following command in your terminal: `json-server -p 5002 -w site360.json`
+5. A JSON server is required for operating MyListing360 locally.
+To do this start the JSON database server with the following command in your terminal: `json-server -p 5002 -w site360.json`

 ## Thats it!
-You should now be up and runnning!
+You should now be up and runnning with the fully functioning App in your browser!
 Happy creating and exploring in Virtual Reality!

 ### What can you do with this Application?